Composting the Mess to Make Room to Plant

 • Reframing “failure” as learning and redirecting energy to something that actually fits the needs of a federated, people-driven network.

 Activism is messy.
-When you push against #mainstreaming, bad faith actors will come at you hard.
-Your best, often only, defence is sticking to good faith, telling your own stories, and holding onto process.
-Without this, the dominant narrative (which serves power) will drown out your voice.
+When we push against #mainstreaming, bad faith actors will come at us hard.
+Our best, often only, defence is sticking to good faith, telling our own stories, and holding onto process.
+Without this, the dominant narrative (which serves power) will drown out our voices.

 Mediation is a core #OMN process, we need tools and processes that identify bad faith early (before it spreads), turn well-meaning but harmful actors toward productive paths, filter out the worst behaviours without turning authoritarian.
 This is a social problem first, a tech problem second.
-Good moderation, transparent process, and community accountability are essential.
+Good moderation, transparent process, and community accountability are the essential path.

-OMN is building from the grassroots up because we can’t rely on the “progressive” top-down crowd to do anything meaningful.
-We need to tell our own stories before we get drowned in bad narratives.
-Make the #4opens process simple and clear for outreach.
-Use mediation as a core practice (not just a reaction).
-Turn bad energy into compost, rather than letting it poison the roots.
-Keep the focus on real democratic structures, without them, it’s just chaos.
+The OMN project is building from the grassroots up because we can’t rely on the “progressive” top-down crowd to do anything meaningful.
+We need to tell our own stories before we get drowned in their bad narratives.
+Making the #4opens process simple and clear for outreach is mediation as a core practice (not just a reaction).
+Turn bad energy into compost, rather than letting it poison the roots we grow from.
+Keep the focus on real democratic structures, without them, it’s just mess and bad chaos.

 This isn’t easy, but it’s the work that needs to be done.
 Ideas?